11-pog/MCModDownloader/README.md

 ## Disclaimer

-We're not responsible for any damage caused by this lib, including but not limited to:
+We're not responsible for any damage caused by this package, including but not limited to:

 - Brain damage
 - Emotional Damage